maple-labs/revenue-distribution-token/README.md

 ## Capabilities

-The Revenue Distribution Token (RDT) is a token implementing the ERC4626 Tokenized Vault standard with a linear revenue vesting mechanism.
+The Revenue Distribution Token (RDT) is a token implementing the ERC4626 Tokenized Vault standard with a linear revenue vesting mechanism, intended to distribute protocol revenue to staked users.
 RDT also implements ERC2612 permit approvals for improved contract UX.

 ## Testing and Development
 #### Setup